Video: Denise Gets Off Coumadin

 I just did darkfield live-blood microscopy last week at Parecelsus al Ronc in the Southern Swiss Alps.
 I looked at thousands of my own red blood cells, lymphocytes, and platelets under microscope.
 I also looked at many cancer patients’ blood, to compare.
 It was fascinating to look at my highly mobile, round, healthy red blood cells that move around and perform their functions independent of each other rather, than clumping together, slowing down functions and impeding oxygen and nutrient exchange.
 My white blood cell count was healthy and normal, and they were active and mobile.

 Then, I looked at slides of very ill patients’ white blood cells, too many of them and too sluggish.
 Their red blood cells had bacteria attacking them, and one patient had shards of crystals sticking out of her RBC’s after a year of taking the immune suppressant methyltrexate!
 Absolutely fascinating.
 (No HIPPA laws in Europe—the clinics let me see LOTS of things U.S. docs would never let me see, even let me go on rounds with patients.)

 Holistic healing is the wave of the future.
 America is going that direction, after a few decades of experimenting with the hope that drugs will make us well.
-More and more people are realizing the futility of this approach, and are fleeing to places like Paracelsus, where docs are committed to treating the person, rather than treating a tumor or a hardened artery.
+More and more people are realizing the futility of this approach, and are fleeing to places like the Swiss Mountain Clinic (formerly Paracelsus al Ronc), where docs are committed to treating the person, rather than treating a tumor or a hardened artery.